kaiakz/rsync-os/README.md

 rclone does not support rsync wire protocol although it is called "rsync for object storage".
 With rclone you can't transfer files between rsync and object storage.

 #### Why we don't need rolling block checksum for regular file?
-In rsync algorithm, rsync requires random reading and writing of files to do the block exchange.
+In the rsync algorithm, rsync requires random access of files to do the block exchange.
 But object storage does not support that.

 rsync-os simplifies the rsync algorithm to avoid random reading and writing, since rsync-os don't need to do a rolling checksum scanning the file.

 As a client, when a file has different size or modified time compared to the remote file, rsync-os just pretend 'the file does not exist here', then send a reply to download the entire file from the server and finally replace it.

-As a server,
+As a server, TBC

 #### HandShake
 rysnc-os supports rsync protocol 27.